UiO-IN3110/UiO-IN3110.github.io/assignments/assignment1/assignment1.md

     You can [clone]( <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository>) this repository as usual to your computer.

-3. Modify the textfile `myfirstcommit.txt` in your forked repository by adding a line to it saying \"I edited this file.\".
+3. Modify the textfile `myfirstcommit.txt` in your forked repository by adding a line to it saying "I edited this file."
 Commit and push these changes to your forked repository. **Note:** Don't forget to write a commit message mentioning what you changed.
 Your modified file in your forked repository will look like this.

     <img src="Selection_004.png" width="700">

 4. It is time to create a 'pull request'.
-Click on the flag \"Pull requests\" in your forked repository and click on the green button
+Click on the flag "Pull request" in your forked repository and click on the green button "New pull request".
-    \"New pull request\".

     <img src="Selection_005.png" width="700">

-    Make sure that the base repository is the \"IN3110/IN3110-UioUser\" repository.
+    Make sure that the base repository is the "IN3110/IN3110-UioUser" repository.
 Merge your modifications from your fork into that repository.

     <img src="Selection_006.png" width="800">

     Leave a short descriptive message with the pull request as well as a short comment describing what you did (see image below).
-Push the button \"Create pull request\".
+Push the button "Create pull request".

     <img src="Selection_007.png" width="800">

-5. You will now see an open \"Pull request\" at the
+5. You will now see an open "Pull request" at the "IN3110/IN3110-UioUser" repository.
-    \"IN3110/IN3110-UioUser\" repository.
 To close the pull request, you can merge it.
 Finish the pull request by confirming the merge.

     <img src="Selection_010.png" width="800">

     Congrats!
 You finished your first pull request!
-You should be able to see a \"closed\" pull request under the flag \"Pull requests\" as below.
+You should be able to see a "closed" pull request under the flag "Pull requests" as below.

     ![image](Selection_010.png)